Bubble and squeak

-Bubble and squeak is a British dish made from cooked potatoes and cabbage, mixed together and fried.
+Bubble and squeak is an English dish made from cooked potatoes and cabbage, mixed together and fried.
 The food writer Howard Hillman classes it as one of the "great peasant dishes of the world".
 The dish has been known since at least the 18th century, and in its early versions it contained cooked beef; by the mid-20th century the two vegetables had become the principal ingredients.

 History

 The name of the dish, according to the Oxford English Dictionary (OED), alludes to the sounds made by the ingredients when being fried.
 The first recorded use of the name listed in the OED dates from 1762; The St James's Chronicle, recording the dishes served at a banquet, included "Bubble and Squeak, garnish'd with Eddowes Cow Bumbo, and Tongue".
 A correspondent in The Public Advertiser two years later reported making "a very hearty Meal on fryed Beef and Cabbage; though I could not have touched it had my Wife recommended it to me under the fashionable Appellation of Bubble and Squeak".
 In 1791 another London paper recorded the quarterly meeting of the Bubble and Squeak Society at Smithfield.

 The dish as it is made in modern times differs considerably from its first recorded versions, in which cooked beef was the main ingredient and potatoes did not feature.
-The earliest-known recipe is in Mrs Rundell's A New System of Domestic Cookery, published in 1806.
+The earliest-known recipe is in Maria Rundell's A New System of Domestic Cookery, published in 1806.
 It consists wholly of cabbage and rare roast beef, seasoned and fried.
 This method is followed by William Kitchiner in his book Apicius Redivivus, or The Cook's Oracle (1817); in later editions he adds a couplet at the top of his recipe: